MerchantBanker.ca

 The Canadian food industry is large enough to justify a specialized frozen-food and ready-to-eat strategy.
 Food and beverage processing generated approximately $173.4 billion in sales in 2024, and Canada exported approximately $100.3 billion in agriculture and food products in the same year.

 This matters because buyers and lenders generally prefer industries with durable demand, established supply chains, recurring consumption, and real asset infrastructure.
 Food manufacturing has those characteristics.
 It serves grocery, foodservice, institutional, export, private-label, and co-manufacturing channels.
-It is not dependent on one customer type or one end market, although individual companies may still have concentration risk.
+It is not dependent on one customer type or one end market, although individual companies may still have customer concentration, channel concentration, seasonal volatility, or product-specific risk.

 The packaged-food data further supports the niche.
-Meals, soups, ready meals, prepared-food formats, and frozen convenience products are all relevant to the broader consumer shift toward time-saving food solutions.
+Meals, soups, ready meals, prepared-food formats, frozen convenience products, and institutional food formats are all relevant to the broader consumer shift toward time-saving food solutions.
+These categories are especially relevant where products can travel, meet retailer or institutional standards, withstand cold-chain handling, and support recurring re-order patterns.

-For MerchantBanker.ca, the implication is that frozen food and ready-to-eat should not be presented as a small product category.
+For MerchantBanker.ca, the implication is clear: frozen food and ready-to-eat should not be presented as a small consumer-products category.
 It should be presented as a specialized transaction lane within a major Canadian manufacturing sector.

 Recommended positioning language: